lhapaipai/symfony-vite-dev/src/guide/twig-functions.md

 - `<entryName>` **type: string** Name of your entrypoint defined in your `vite.config.js` file.
 - `options` (optionnal) **type: associative array**
   - dependency **type: `"react"` | `null`** if your code use ReactJS, you need to specify this dependency to allow Vite to be able to modify the HTML during development.
 [More details on Vite documentation](https://vitejs.dev/guide/backend-integration.html#backend-integration)
-  - attr: Array (an array of extra attributes)
+  - attr: Array (an associative array of extra attributes)
 - `buildName` (optionnal) **type: string** leave empty if you have only one `vite.config.js` file, else `default_build` if not specified.

 ```twig